ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 ItemRemovedFromCart = Data.define(:item_id)
 ```

-Once the _decide_ function evaluates a command and returns events, we iterate the events and "evolve" the state of the cart.
+Once the _decide_ function evaluates a command and returns events, we iterate the events and "evolve" the state of the cart accordingly.

 ```ruby
 # @param cart [Cart]